Veronica persica Poir.

 Flowering - March - June.

 Habitat - Lawns, ditches, roadsides, open disturbed areas.

 Origin - Native to Eurasia.

-Other info. - This species has the largest flowers of any Missouri species of Veronica, and can be distinguished from the others on that basis, and also by its very long fruiting stalks.
-A sizeable population can be quite showy.
+Other info. - This species has the largest flowers of any Missouri species of Veronica, and can be distinguished from the others on that basis, and also by its very long flower and fruit stalks.
+A sizable population can be quite showy.
 It is relatively uncommon in Missouri, collected from a few widely scattered counties.
 It seems to pop up sporadically, frequently in lawns, but often not persisting long term.
 Its range in the continental U.S. is also scattered.
 Although it occurs coast to coast, its presence in most states is sparse.

 Photographs taken in Brown Summit, NC., 3-9-03 (DETenaglia); also along the Katy Trail near Treloar, Warren County, MO, 3-9-2012 and 4-6-2020 (SRTurner).